What Publishers Are Doing To Help During The Coronavirus Pandemic

 Specific to kids, parents, educators:

-Permission for educators to read LBYR books aloud to their students through a closed group or platform.
+Permission for educators, librarians, and booksellers, to read LBYR books aloud through a closed group or platform.

 Repository of downloadable storytime kits and activities, storytime read-aloud videos, and book club guides for parents, teachers, and librarians.